 During law school, Mr. Hoyos served as a legal extern for the American Civil Liberties Union (ACLU) LGBT Rights Project.
 He was a teaching fellow for Professors Robert Scott, Bernard Harcourt, and Alexandra Carter.
 At graduation, Mr. Hoyos received the Outstanding Student Award from the Clinical Legal Education Association (CLEA) for his work with the Immigrants’ Rights Clinic and the Mediation Clinic.
 Mr. Hoyos also participated in the LaLSA Moot Court Competition, where he received the award for the best appellate brief, and in the Williams Institute National Moot Court Competition at UCLA Law School.

 Prior to attending law school, Mr. Hoyos completed a Maguire Fellowship in South Africa and worked as a paralegal at a large law firm.

 Mr. Hoyos is admitted to practice law in California.
-He has accepted a clerkship with the Honorable Judge George B. Daniels in the U.S. District Court for the Southern District of New York for the 2018-19 term, the Honorable Judge Mary H. Murguia in the U.S. Court of Appeals for the Ninth Circuit for the 2019-20 term, and the Honorable Judge Edward M. Chen in the U.S. District Court for the Northern District of California for the 2020-21 term.
+He has accepted clerkships with the Honorable Judge George B. Daniels in the U.S. District Court for the Southern District of New York for the 2018-19 term, the Honorable Judge Mary H. Murguia in the U.S. Court of Appeals for the Ninth Circuit for the 2019-20 term, and the Honorable Judge Edward M. Chen in the U.S. District Court for the Northern District of California for the 2020-21 term.

 ©1996-2018 Morrison & Foerster LLP.
 All rights reserved.